Lockheed Martin F-35 Lightning II procurement: United Kingdom

 In November 2015, the Chancellor George Osborne announced that the UK would order the full original total of 138 F-35 aircraft to equip the Royal Navy's two new Queen Elizabeth-class aircraft carriers.
 The aircraft would also be used by the Royal Air Force over time, and be one of the replacements for the Panavia Tornado.
 It was stated that at least 24 of the aircraft would be available by 2023 for use on board one of the navy's aircraft carriers, thus leaving more time for testing and training before it becomes operational.
 It was expected that all 138 F-35 aircraft will be in service by the 2030s.
 At least one permanent F-35 squadron would be stood up sometime around 2018, and expected to increase to two or three squadrons in the 2020s.

 The airplane is one of the two main fast jet aircraft operated by the Royal Air Force, the other being the Eurofighter Typhoon.
 Further acquisition of the F-35 by the Royal Air Force has been criticized due to its possible "outdated" capabilities by the 2030s (when the RAF would seek to begin replacing its Eurofighters) and lack of interoperability of the F-35B variant on the Royal Navy's aircraft carriers.
 Instead, the Eurofighters may be replaced with the New Generation Fighter (NGF) or the BAE Systems Tempest.

 A UK Defence Command paper released on 22 March 2021 removed the commitment to procuring 138 F-35s, stating instead that it will increase the fleet size beyond the 48 F-35Bs already ordered.
 On 23 March, the First Sea Lord reportedly estimated that the final fleet will total between 60 and 80 aircraft.
 The U.K.'s original "Level 1" status in the program was said to have expired in 2020.

+In April 2022, the Deputy Chief of Defence Staff, Air Marshal Richard Knighton, told the House of Commons Defence Select Committee that the MoD was in discussions to purchase a second tranche of 26 F-35B fighters.
+Plans for frontline F-35B squadrons had been modified and now envisaged a total of three squadrons (rather than four) each deploying 12-16 aircraft.
+In surge conditions 24 F-35s might be deployed on the Queen Elizabeth-class carriers but a routine deployment would likely involve 12 aircraft.